addyosmani/backbone-fundamentals/chapters/04-exercise-1.md

 ## Setup

 So now we have two views: `AppView` and `TodoView`.
-The former needs to get instantiated when the page loads, so some code actually gets run.
-You can do this simply enough, by using jQuery's `ready()` utility, which will execute a function when the DOM's loaded.
+The former needs to be instantiated on page load so its code is executed.
+This can be accomplished through jQuery's `ready()` utility, which will execute a function when the DOM is loaded.

 ```javascript